Egypt floats plan to end Israel-Hamas war. The proposal gets a cool reception

 Egypt and Qatar would also work with all Palestinian factions, including Hamas and the rival, internationally recognized Palestinian Authority, to agree on the establishment of a government of experts, he said.

-The government would rule Gaza and the West Bank for a transitional period as Palestinian factions settle their disputes and agree on a roadmap to hold presidential and parliamentary elections, he added.
+The government would rule Gaza and the West Bank for a transitional period as Palestinian factions work toward presidential and parliamentary elections, he added.

 In the meantime, Israel and Hamas would negotiate a comprehensive “all-for-all” deal, he said.
 This would include the release of all remaining hostages in return for all Palestinian prisoners in Israel, as well as the Israeli military’s withdrawal from Gaza and the Palestinian militants’ halting of rocket attacks into Israel.

-Some have been convicted in deadly attacks on Israelis.
-While their release would be controversial, Israel has a history of agreeing to lopsided releases, including a deal in 2011 that freed over 1,000 prisoners for a single Israeli soldier held captive in Gaza.
-Those prisoners included Yehya Sinwar, Hamas’ leader in the Gaza Strip.

 Egyptian Foreign Minister Sameh Shoukry spoke by phone Monday with Iran’s chief diplomat, Hossein Amirabdollahian, on the war in Gaza, the Egyptian Foreign Ministry said.
-The statement said Shoukry briefed Amirabdollahian about efforts to achieve a comprehensive cease-fire.
+The statement said Shoukry discussed efforts to achieve a comprehensive cease-fire.
 It didn’t offer further details.
 Iran is a major supporter of Hamas.

 In Washington, the White House declined to comment about the Egyptian proposal.

 U.S. officials remain in close contact with Egypt and Qatar about getting more hostages released and several proposals have been floated, according to a person familiar with the talks.
-While the Egyptian proposal is viewed as a positive sign, there’s a large measure of skepticism that it will result in a breakthrough, the person said, speaking on condition of anonymity to discuss behind the scenes diplomacy.
+While the Egyptian proposal is viewed as a positive sign, the U.S. is skeptical it will result in a breakthrough, the person said, speaking on condition of anonymity to discuss behind the scenes diplomacy.

 INSIDE GAZA